rosscm/fedup/README.md

 ## Quick run
 ### Data input

-Load example test genes, background genes, and pathways
+Load example test genes, background genes, and pathways:

 To note, the test genes comprise solely of a **muscle contraction** pathway (Reactome ID 397014).
 So we would expect to see strong *enrichment* for pathways related to muscle contraction and